ashna333/MovieTicketBooking/README.md

 Key Features
 --------

-List all movies
+-List all movies

-Get total seats for a movie
+-Get total seats for a movie

-Get available seats for a movie
+-Get available seats for a movie

-Get held seats for a movie
+-Get held seats for a movie

-Get booked seats for a movie
+-Get booked seats for a movie

-Hold a seat temporarily
+-Hold a seat temporarily

-Book a seat (from hold or directly)
+-Book a seat (from hold or directly)